DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 ### Industrial Area

 21. `Workshop`
+	- [~] Cutscene: Enter the room for the first time
 	- [x] Inventory item: abacus (CPU part 2)
-	- [ ] Entity: Goose (with ribbon)
+	- [x] Entity: Goose (with ribbon)
 		- [ ] Should be involved with one of the puzzle items
-	- [ ] Entity: Jean-Paul - human-sized cockatiel; buds with Frankie
+	- [x] Entity: Jean-Paul - human-sized cockatiel; buds with Frankie
-	- [ ] Entity: Frankie - androgynous, Homestar Runner shirt-wearing tinkerer; buds with Jean-Paul
+	- [x] Entity: Frankie - androgynous, Homestar Runner shirt-wearing tinkerer; buds with Jean-Paul
-	- [ ] Entity: Rocco
+	- [~] Entity: Rocco
 		[ ] Move Rocco in here from other place; switch with Frankie?
 	- [ ] SET: work room for fixing and making hardware (both old timey castle type hardware *and* computer type hardware); disheveled, but not hopelessly so (everything is sort of in the right place, it's just all out at the moment)
 		- [ ] Soldering stations